The ZX calculus is a language for surface code lattice surgery: Lattice surgery in the ZX calculus

+\paragraph{Remark.}\upshape In practise, it is likely to prove convenient to analyse the operators $\mathsf M_S$ and $\mathsf M_R$ with \emph{annotated ZX diagrams}~\cite{DP-2010}, in which we allow nodes whose phases are not necessarily constants, and may include variables whose values may only be determined during the computation (\emph{e.g.}~as with the results of a measurement).

-The purpose of associating (the Kraus operators of) the operations of lattice surgery with simple ZX diagrams, is two-fold: (a)~to allow us to reason about more diverse compositions of lattice surgery operations using compositions of the diagrams, and (b)~to allow us to relate more complex ZX-diagrams to lattice surgery procedures which {may be used to} realise them.
+The purpose of associating the operations of lattice surgery with simple (annotated) ZX diagrams is two-fold: (a)~to allow us to reason about more diverse compositions of lattice surgery operations using compositions of the diagrams, and (b)~to allow us to relate more complex ZX-diagrams to lattice surgery procedures which {may be used to} realise them.
 For (b), it suffices to produce a simple ZX diagram which is equivalent, and then consider how this diagram may be realised using (a).
-We have already glimpsed how (a) might be done in Corollary~\ref{cor:blimeyZXpositivelyIsLatticeSurgery} for the positive branch of any lattice surgery procedure; the following extends this to arbitrary outcomes of the merges: \begin{theorem} Lattice surgery procedures model randomly-constructed simple ZX diagrams, in which gadgets realising $2$-to-$1$ nodes are selected from either one of the pairs of operations of Eqn.~\eqref{eqn:smoothMergeDiagrams} (for smooth merges) and from either one of the pairs of operations of Eqn.~\eqref{eqn:roughMergeDiagrams} (for rough merges), and the probability of each diagram is given by its 2-norm. \end{theorem} \begin{proof} Each pair of diagrams from Eqns.~\eqref{eqn:smoothMergeDiagrams} and~\eqref{eqn:roughMergeDiagrams} describe Kraus operators of $\mathsf M_S$ and $\mathsf M_R$ (as determined by a conventional choice of procedure to update the Pauli frame).
+We have already glimpsed how (a) might be done in Corollary~\ref{cor:blimeyZXpositivelyIsLatticeSurgery} for the positive branch of any lattice surgery procedure; the following extends this to arbitrary outcomes of the merges:

+\begin{theorem} Lattice surgery procedures model randomly-constructed simple ZX diagrams, in which gadgets realising $2$-to-$1$ nodes are selected from either one of the pairs of operations of Eqn.~\eqref{eqn:roughMergeDiagrams} for rough merges, and from either one of the pairs of operations of Eqn.~\eqref{eqn:smoothMergeDiagrams} for smooth merges; and the probability of each diagram is given by its 2-norm. \end{theorem} \begin{proof} Each pair of diagrams from Eqns.~\eqref{eqn:mergeDiagrams} describes Kraus operators of $\mathsf M_S$ and $\mathsf M_R$ (as determined by a conventional choice of procedure to update the Pauli frame).
 A single gadget selected from one of these pairs is modelled by a lattice merge of the appropriate sort, for which the diagram represents a Kraus operator.
 Composing such maps (and others) to produce a simple ZX diagram represents the effect of composing the Kraus operators for the lattice merge operations with those of {split operations, and preparation of qubits in the $\ket{g_\alpha}$ and $\ket{r_\alpha}$ states}.
 These form Kraus operators for the entire lattice surgery procedure.
 The 2-norm of the diagram then corresponds to the probability of the Kraus operator (i.e.~the particular merge outcomes) being realised. \end{proof}